secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Deployment of (custom) Secure Crypto Config with Interface

-- [ ] TODO Description where to get SCC and how to validate

 There are two different possibilities to work with the Secure Crypto Config:
-- One options is to use the Secure Crypto Configs that will be delivered within the Interface.
+- The preferred option is to use the Secure Crypto Configs that will be delivered within the Interface.
 In each new Interface version the current Secure Crypto Configs will be added such that always the newest Secure Crypto Configs at the time of the Interface release will be supported.
 Previous Secure Crypto Configs will remain inside the Interface such that also older ones can still be used.
 - Another option is to define a specific path to your own/derived versions of the Secure Crypto Configs with the same structure of the files as described in {{dataStructures}} but with other values than in the official ones.